Mike Zunino Player Props: Guardians vs. Padres

 - Zunino has reached base via a hit in 15 games this year (of 40 played), and had multiple hits in five of those games.

-- He has hit a long ball in three games this year (7.5%), leaving the park in 2.2% of his plate appearances.

-- Zunino has an RBI in seven of 40 games this season, with multiple RBI in three of them.
-He has also driven in three or more of his team's runs in one contest.
+- Zunino has picked up an RBI in seven games this year (17.5%), with two or more RBI in three of those contests (7.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.